snowdj/pixyll/_posts/2016-09-16-Optimization.md

  Select the correct way of modeling this “OR” constraint using linear and integer constraints.

+ Consider two non-negative integral variables x1 and x2.
+Suppose that x1≤60 and x2≤50.
+Model the following constraint using an additional binary variable w:

+x1<30 or x2≥20.

 It is often difficult to work with strict inequalities when modeling MIPs (Mixed Integer/Linear Programs).
 In this case, x1 is known to be integer valued.
 We transformed "x1<30" into "x1≤29."

+In order to make the constraint x1≤29+M(1−w) redundant when w=0, one needs M to be at least 31.
+In order to make the constraint x2≥20–Mw be redundant when w=1, we need M to be at least 20.